Preparing for Winter 2020

 Come the spring, the peace of the new season is often shattered by a string of expletives as aforementioned gardeners struggle in vain to get their mowers started.

 In 99% of cases difficulty in starting mowers in the spring can be traced to one key factor – the fuel.
-Much has been made of modern unleaded fuel recently but, in case you are still unaware, bog standard unleaded fuel has a shelf-life – and quite a short one at that.
+Much has been made of modern unleaded fuel recently but, for thjose of you new to gardening, bog standard unleaded fuel has a shelf-life – and quite a short one at that.
 As it ages the ethanol drops out of solution rendering the fuel incombustible and gumming up the carburettor.
 It also produces moisture which can cause corrosion around inlet ports.